Information Quality Guidelines-Section 515

 *OMB Information Quality Peer Review Bulletin

-* GSA received no requests for correction of published information for the Fiscal Year 2012 - 2008.
+* GSA received no requests for correction of published information for the Fiscal Years 2008 through 2013.

 * GSA received one request for correction of published information for the Fiscal Year 2007.
 The issue was resolved.
 The information regarding this resolved request is located in our Section 515 Public Comments Section.